NBISweden/excelerate-scRNAseq/session-qc/Quality_control.md

 #### Quality control of data for filtering cells using Seurat and Scater packages.

 In this tutorial we will look at different ways of doing filtering and cell and exploring variablility in the data.
-If you would like to repeat these or any other analyses on your computer, please follow [these instructions](conda_instructions.md) to easily get all software installed and ready.

 The first part is using Seurat (<https://satijalab.org/seurat/>) for visualizing QC-measures and filtering cells.
 However, we will not go